-We’re using cookies, but you can turn them off in Privacy Settings.
+We're using cookies, but you can turn them off in your browser settings.
 Otherwise, you are agreeing to our use of cookies.
-Accepting cookies does not mean that we are collecting personal data.
-Learn more in our Privacy Policy.
+Learn more in our Privacy Policy

-Studying for the CFA Exam After a Deferral
+Studying for the CFA exam after a deferral

 After a year of disruptions, you are getting ready to prepare for the CFA Program exam.
 Deferrals and cancellations have upended your study plans again and again.
 We estimate that most candidates who succeed on the exam spend approximately 300 hours of study time, but if you are a deferred candidate, you may have already put that much time in.
 Don’t assume you remember it all!